2025 Solar Incentives Guide for Peru, IN - Tax Credits & Rebates

 Federal Solar Incentives

-When thinking about solar incentives, federal incentives might be the first thing that comes to mind.
-You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
-This incentive is a tax credit that reduces your taxes by a predetermined percentage of the money you spend on your solar system.
+When you hear the term "solar incentives," federal incentives might be the first thing that comes to mind.
+One of the incentives many people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
+This incentive is a tax credit for a certain percentage of the cost of your solar system.

 State & Local Solar Incentives